top of page

 present

 Center for Biological Diversity and Save the North Pacific Right Whale filed a petition to the federal government to expand the critical habitat for North Pacific right whales.
-Critical habitat expansion is currently in review.
-Read about the petition here.
+In 2023, NOAA confirmed the need to revise the critical habitat.
+Read more about the petition.

 bottom of page